akeylmz/Card_Matching_Game/README.md

 This project is licensed under the MIT License.

 Acknowledgments
-This game is inspired by the classic Memory Matching Game and built as a fun coding exercise in C.
+This game is inspired by the classic Card Matching Game and built as a fun coding exercise in C.

 Enjoy playing!